 Will all Apps Become Decentralized?

 Although it’s likely to be a slow process, there are very few applications that wouldn’t stand to benefit from blockchain technology.
 Most Dapps would still feature a frontend user interface and experience similar to that of traditional centralized applications.
-Therefore, just as users currently download and use web and mobile applications without understanding the underlying technology, Dapps will likely begin to proliferate without users even knowing they are based on the blockchain.
+Therefore, just as users currently download and use the web and mobile applications without understanding the underlying technology, Dapps will likely begin to proliferate without users even knowing they are based on the blockchain.

 The only real difference is that to interface with the blockchain; most Dapps would require users to have a wallet, which stores either their identity data or private keys.
 Therefore, before the mass adoption of Dapp’s can take place, integrated wallet technology will have to become sufficiently easy to navigate for the average user.